Maryland State Boychoir

+The Maryland State Boychoir sings during a lessons and carols service.

 The Maryland State Boychoir is an internationally touring American boys' choir based in Baltimore, Maryland.
 It was founded in 1987 by Frank Cimino, and was designated by Maryland Governor William Donald Schaefer as "Maryland's Official Goodwill Ambassadors".
 The choir is a donor-supported 501(c)3 organization that provides talented boys an opportunity to sing at a professional level while developing their self-esteem, self-discipline, and character.

 History

 The Maryland State Boychoir was founded in 1987 by Frank Cimino, to foster the Boychoir tradition by offering talented boys opportunities to sing and build self-esteem, self-discipline, and character.
 Cimino began his involvement with the Boychoir tradition at an early age, joining as a charter member of The Cathedral of Mary Our Queen's Choir of Men and Boys in Baltimore, Maryland.
 His musical training was nurtured during his formative years and he earned a Bachelors of Music from The Johns Hopkins Peabody Conservatory of Music.
 Inspired by the "Boychoir tradition", Mr. Cimino drew on influences such as The King's College Choir.